michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0114.md

 - v: move, send, or bring as if by whistling
 - v: move with, or as with, a whistling sound
 ### Family
-whistle: whistled, whistler, whistles, whistling+;whistler: whistlers;whistling: whistlings
+- whistle: whistled, whistler, whistles, whistling+
+- whistler: whistlers
+- whistling: whistlings
 ### Examples
 - And she’s not opposed to using technology in museum exhibits, as long as interactive screens and other bells and whistles enhance the interpretation for visitors.
 - But the next morning, he was woken up by that recurring train whistle, which is somehow connected to his adolescent trauma.